tar-git/test_assignments/xml_archives/README.md

 ___
 ## Tests

+The program was tested on Python 3.10.
+No additional dependencies are required at this stage.

 To run all tests go to the xml_archives folder and run the following command
 ```py
 python -m unittest discover -v tests